saltstack-formulas/sugarcrm-formula/README.rst

 =================
-wordpress-formula
+sugarcrm-formula
 =================

-A saltstack formula to install and configure WordPress on Debian, Ubuntu, and RHEL.
+A saltstack formula to install and configure sugarcrm on Debian, Ubuntu, and RHEL.

 .. note::